 Cardiovascular techs use sonography to examine the heart.
 They also help with procedures such as cardiac catheterization and open-heart surgery.
 They may administer electrocardiogram (EKG) testing and stress tests.
 An associate's or bachelor's degree in cardiovascular technology is generally required, but a certificate may be sufficient for someone trained in a relevant field.

-The mean salary for cardiovascular techs was $53,990 in 2013, the BLS noted, with the highest reported salary, nearly $71,000, going to techs employed at dentists' offices.
-The BLS predicted job growth of 30% for cardiovascular technologists and technicians from 2012-22.
+The median salary for cardiovascular techs was $56,850 in 2018, the BLS noted, with the highest mean salary, nearly $72,080, going to techs employed at offices of outpatient care centers.
+The BLS predicts job growth of 7% for cardiovascular technologists and technicians from 2018-28.

 Often called X-ray technologists, radiologic technologists use X-rays to create images of the body's bones and organs.
 They need to know how to adjust and maintain the equipment, follow safety procedures and communicate with patients and other medical staff.
 The job can be physically demanding, calling for a great deal of standing and walking as well as lifting and moving patients.
 An associate's degree is the most common means of training for this job, but bachelor's degrees are available, as are post-baccalaureate certificates.
 Licensing or certification is required by some states, and this usually includes passing an examination.

-The BLS noted that jobs for radiologic technologists should increase by 21% from 2012-22, due to an aging population and also because of federal healthcare regulations that give more people access to services.
-The mean salary for this profession was $54,180 in 2013, the BLS reported, with the highest pay, $65,000, coming in the field of scientific research and development services.
+The BLS notes that jobs for radiologic technologists should increase by 9% from 2018-28, due to an aging population and also because of federal healthcare regulations that give more people access to services.
+The median salary for this profession was $59,520 in 2018, the BLS reported.
+The highest paid 10% earned more than $86,350.